 Pre-term birth is a baby who is delivered before 37 weeks.
 The earlier a baby is born, the greater the risk of breathing and digestive issues, brain bleeding, and developmental effects later in life.
-In the United States, about 10% of all births were pre-term in 2020 (CDC, 2022).
-Like low birthweight, pre-term birth can be caused by multiple factors including carrying more than one baby (like twins or triplets), smoking or alcohol use, less than 1.5 years in between pregnancies, having a pre-term baby in the past, and any pregnancy complications where the baby must be delivered early (CDC, 2022).
+In the United States, about 11% of all births were pre-term in 2021 (CDC, 2022a).
+Like low birthweight, pre-term birth can be caused by multiple factors including carrying more than one baby (like twins or triplets), smoking or alcohol use, less than 1.5 years in between pregnancies, having a pre-term baby in the past, and any pregnancy complications where the baby must be delivered early (CDC, 2022b).

-The percentage of tribal babies born pre-term is similar when comparing percentages in the PRCDA counties, all persons statewide, and national averages.
-However, there is a slightly higher percentage of tribal pre-term babies statewide in comparison to those in the PRCDA counties (by 2%).
+The percentage of tribal babies born pre-term is similar when comparing tribal percentages statewide but 2-4% higher when comparing percentages in all persons in the PRCDA counties and all persons statewide.
 All persons in the PRCDA counties had the lowest percentage of pre-term births.